Biodiversity in Numbers

 SiB Colombia data portal, platform where all raw data published through the system is available.

 Who do we design for?

-Not all people have the same knowledge and needs when looking for information of Biodiversity, in this case we identified through interviews with actors from different sectors such as students, peasants and politicians, that there is a constant need to consult immediate information without the need to process data to obtain information that communicate the state of the regions.
+Not everyone has the same knowledge and needs when looking for information on Biodiversity.
+In this case, we identified through interviews with actors from different sectors, such as students, peasants, and politicians, that there is a constant need to consult immediate information without processing data to obtain information communicating the state of the regions.

 Iterating to the heart of the problem

 We had a design base of a product that frequent users consumed, so we took it as a reference to start exploring, asking, rebuilding and implementing design and development processes that allow us to continue scaling and creating derivative products for other regions.

 Biodiversity in Numbers version 1.0

 Wireframe home versión 1.1